Migration Museum bids farewell to Lewisham, leaving a lasting legacy

 Migration museum at Lewisham Shopping Centre.
 Pic: Krisha Valia

-After 5 years in Lewisham, the Migration Museum is making its move towards Square Mile in Central London, but not without leaving behind their mark in the local area.
+After 5 years in Lewisham, the Migration Museum is moving to Square Mile in Central London, but not without leaving behind its mark.

-The Migration Museum is set to make its move to Central London in 2027, but it hopes to take several pieces of Lewisham with it and leave some of its own behind.
+The Migration Museum will move to Central London in 2027, but curators plan to take several pieces of Lewisham and leave some relics of its own behind.

 Nanda Valdez, an exhibition researcher at the Migration Museum, told Eastlondonlines:: “We hope to leave a lasting legacy of connection, pride, and continued engagement in Lewisham.
 By providing resources for local schools, running workshops, and building strong ties within the community, we aim to ensure that migration stories continue to resonate with local residents.